locuskuren/myShop/README.md

 ## Built with:

 Typescript
-React
-Redux
-Stripe
+-React
+-Redux
+-Stripe

 ## Brief Description:

+Simple ecommerce platform on which you can:
+ -authenticate
-Simple ecommerce platform on which you can: authenticate browse through different products and add them to cart check out your cart and then view order list on profile page
+  -browse through different products and add them to cart -check out your cart and then view order list on profile page